SmaniaD/LaminarFamiliesMaximalBinaryTrees/README.md

 - Existence theorem:
   > `exists_tree_childs_eq_C_and_all_childs_in_Tops_of_card_ge_two`
   >
-  > Any finite set `Childs` of at least two elements has a
+  > Any finite set `Childs` with at least two elements has a
   > a `BinaryTreeWithRootandTops` whose `Tops` equals the
   > entire  set `Childs` (a maximal tree).
 This is related to the existence of maximal
   >  laminar families of subsets of the finite set `Childs`.